Suggested links

 Once medical detox is completed, the patient may still experience some cravings.
 In many cases, some form of continued addiction treatment program is recommended, such as inpatient or outpatient rehab.

-Steps to a Medical Detox
+What Are The Steps Of a Medical Detox

 The medical detox process can be broken down into a few stages.